dusti1n/DNA2A-Assembler/README.md

-# Snakemake workflow: `dnaseq-analyzer`
+# Snakemake workflow: `DNA2A-seq-analyzer`

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)](https://snakemake.github.io)

-A Snakemake workflow for analyzing raw DNA sequences. `dnaseq-analyzer is a comprehensive toolkit for the automated analysis of eukaryotic long-read sequencing data, particularly Oxford Nanopore Technologies (ONT) raw data, using Snakemake.`
+A Snakemake workflow for analyzing raw DNA sequences. `DNA2A (DNA (A)ssembly and (A)nalyzer) is a comprehensive toolkit for the automated analysis of eukaryotic long-read sequencing data, particularly Oxford Nanopore Technologies (ONT) raw data, using Snakemake.`

 ## Usage